PanicStation.org

 1. Get stable first.
 Sit with back support or lie down.
 If you feel like you might pass out, lie flat and raise your legs slightly.

-• Fainting, near-fainting, or severe lightheadedness
+• Fainting, near-fainting, severe dizziness, or loss of alertness

-4. Reduce strain for the next 10–15 minutes.
+4. Reduce strain for the next few minutes:

-• Loosen tight clothing.
-Avoid standing up quickly.
+• Avoid standing up quickly.

 • Breathe slowly and steadily.

-• If a clinician previously taught you a manoeuvre for episodes of fast, regular rhythm, use only what you were taught — and only if you feel otherwise well (no chest pain, no breathlessness, no dizziness/near-fainting).
+5. Only use a clinician-taught technique if you have been taught it before.
+If a clinician previously taught you a maneuver for episodes of fast, regular rhythm, use only what you were taught, and only if you feel otherwise well.
+Do not try it if you have chest pain, breathlessness, dizziness, or near-fainting.

 What can wait